ethanolivertroy/killercoda-scenarios/kubernetes-policy-engines/intro.md

-# Kubernetes Policy Engines for FedRAMP Compliance
+# Kubernetes Policy Enforcement for FedRAMP Compliance

 ## Introduction

 In the context of FedRAMP compliance, Kubernetes environments must implement numerous security controls defined in NIST 800-53.
-Policy engines provide a powerful way to enforce these controls systematically through "policy as code" - defining security requirements as code that is automatically enforced.
+Policy enforcement provides a powerful way to automate these controls through "policy as code" - defining security requirements as code that is automatically enforced.

-This scenario focuses on two leading Kubernetes policy engines:
+This scenario focuses on lightweight policy enforcement mechanisms:

-1. **OPA Gatekeeper**: An extensible policy engine that uses the Rego language for defining constraints
+1. **ValidatingAdmissionPolicy**: A Kubernetes native feature that uses Common Expression Language (CEL) for policy validation
-2. **Kyverno**: A Kubernetes-native policy engine that uses YAML for defining policies
+2. **Minimal Kyverno**: A resource-optimized deployment of Kyverno, a Kubernetes-native policy engine

-Both tools integrate with Kubernetes admission controllers to enforce policies at the time of resource creation or modification, implementing preventative controls that ensure resources cannot be deployed unless they meet security requirements.
+Both approaches integrate with Kubernetes admission control to enforce policies at the time of resource creation or modification, implementing preventative controls with minimal resource overhead.

 ## Environment Preparation